sisoe24/nukeserversocket/README.md

   - [1.8.
 Known Issues](#18-known-issues)
   - [1.9.
 Compatibility](#19-compatibility)

-# Note for Nuke 14 users
+# Note for Nuke 14/15 users

-If you use Nuke 14, make sure to download the latest version of NukeServerSocket [0.6.0](https://github.com/sisoe24/NukeServerSocket/releases/tag/v0.6.0) since, for now, Nuke does not include the QWebSocket modules which NukeServerSocket  < 0.6.0 relies on.
+If you are using Nuke 14/15, make sure to [download](https://github.com/sisoe24/NukeServerSocket/releases#latest) NukeServerSocket's latest version (>= 0.6.0), as Nuke currently does not include the QWebSocket modules that NukeServerSocket < 0.6.0 relies on.

 ---